fuzziqersoftware/resource_dasm/README.md

 - dcmp 2 (GreggyDecompress) is not tested
 - dcmp 3 (an LZSS-like scheme) works

-resource_dasm has built-in emulators to run non-default decompressors.
+resource_dasm has built-in 68K and PowerPC emulators to run non-default decompressors.
 These emulators can also run the default decompressors, which are included with resource_dasm.
 Current status of emulated decompressors:
 - System dcmp 0 works
 - System dcmp 1 is not tested
 - System dcmp 2 is not tested